owncast/owncast.github.io/content/help.md

 - [Join our chat](https://owncast.rocket.chat) where you can say hello and introduce yourself.
 - [Feel free to email Gabe directly](mailto:gabek@real-ity.com) if you'd like to talk one-on-one.
 - [Visit our GitHub issues](https://github.com/owncast/owncast/issues) and take a look to see if there's anything you'd like to work on.
 If not, feel free to file a new issue with ideas you might have.
 Our [Good First Issues](https://github.com/owncast/owncast/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22good+first+issue%22) list might be a good place to start.

-## Do you want to help in a way that's not writing code?

-Awesome.

-### Create Content

-The Owncast project would like to increase the amount of content we put into the world to encourage the democratization and demystification of live streaming.

-To accomplish this we want to get in touch with people who have a passion for creating content who wants to be involved.

-- Video creators.
-- Tutorial/example/article writers.
-- Design and illustration.
-- Other!

-### Expanding the Community

-We've done a pretty good job at building a live streaming server, but not so good at talking to people about it.

-Having a public presence takes investment and effort, and early on we decided that spending the effort to always stay relevant on social networks or keep a blog current is a challenge that a small group wouldn't be able to execute well.
-But it's time to move past that.

-We want to tell more people about Owncast, answer their questions, keep people up to date, and be available where the people are.
-But we need help to accomplish this.

-If you're a people person that enjoys what we're doing and wants to take part, we'd love to have you help us fill in this gap.

 ## Want to write some code?